Flashforge AD5X: Multi-Color FDM 3D Printer with High-Speed Printing and Auto Leveling

 The flexible PEI steel build plate heats to 110°C for strong adhesion with various materials.
 In testing, two large gear models adhered well to the textured surface, despite covering over half the build area.

-Flashforge AD5X 3D printer creating circular gray parts on a golden platform, showcasing precise manufacturing capabilities in a workshop setting.
+Flashforge Adventurer 5X 3D printer creating gray model parts on a heated platform, showcasing precision printing with dual extrusion nozzles.

 The AD5X's nozzle cleaning system prevents color bleeding during material changes, ensuring sharp color transitions and edges without color mixing.
 In a 15-minute two-color test print, yellow and pink filaments showed clean separation, with purged material collected separately.